MisterProtocol/RAND-editor/README.md

 out on the whole `config` thing by quite a few decades.
 Frankly, I'm surprised it even uses `make`.
 It didn't used to.
 In the old days it was compiled by a shell script.

+### Branches

+It is intended that there be two branches in this repository, which will not be merged.
+One branch contains the code for the RAND editor as forward-ported to Linux and MacOS, but with no further changes or additions made.
+The second branch contains code developed from the first branch, which supports use of the mouse, and colored text highlighting on terminal emulators that support it.
+It is expected that most people will be interested in the second branch.
+The first branch exists for historical interest, and for people who have problems getting the second branch to compile on their systems.
+The first branch, with the original code, reads terminal input in an idiosyncratic way, as it dates from a "do-it-yourself" era when third-party libraries were nonexistent.
+The second branch handles mouse support by means of a completely rewritten input section, which uses `ncurses` to multiplex terminal and mouse input.